 Fill your friends and workmates Facebook and LinkedIn feeds and inboxes with selfies of you in your onesie!
 Or if you’ve got an especially spectacular snaps of your fundraising heroics, show your mates the proof.
 Post it on Instagram and Twitter too.
-Try getting a group pic!
+Try getting a household pic!

 Spread the word